Pastor and Retired Soldier Jailed Over Death of Man in Fight Over GH¢50 Note

 Oheneni Adazoa breaks her silence on Mamprobi baby theft as she blasts suspect

-The convict, 55-year-old Aremu Timothy Adegboyega, was deported following an Accra Circuit Court judgement.
+The convict, 55-year-old Aremu Timothy Adegboyega, was deported following an Accra Circuit Court judgement, with social media users reacting to the sentencing.

 Source: YEN.com.gh